 To care for your black burgundy hair at home, Mizu recommends limiting washing to once every two days, switching to a dark-colored towel and pillowcase, and drying hair immediately with a blow dryer.

 She adds, “the longer the hair sits wet, the more color will be released from the hair and drip out onto your clothes/pillowcase.
 After two weeks of wear, using a red color-depositing shampoo or conditioner once or twice a week will help to keep color vibrant.”

 Very Dark and Short Burgundy Hair

-To maintain this very dark burgundy color, she states, “the color needs to be maintained every 3 to 4 weeks, and salon quality shampoo is essential to keep fading minimal.”
+To maintain this very dark burgundy color, Schaeffer says, “the color needs to be maintained every 3 to 4 weeks, and salon-quality shampoo is essential to keep fading minimal.”